Toyota RAV4 Extended Warranty: Cost, Coverage and Plans

 Toyota Rav4 driving in the desert

-Toyota RAV4s are known to have average reliability, and an extended warranty offers extra protection against unexpected repairs as the vehicle ages.
+Toyota RAV4s are known to have above-average reliability, and an extended warranty offers extra protection against unexpected repairs as the vehicle ages.

-We’ll break down what a Toyota RAV4 warranty covers, how much it costs, what your options are and whether a warranty is worth it in the long run.
+We’ll break down what a Toyota RAV4 warranty covers, how much it costs, and your options to help you determine whether a warranty is worth it in the long run.

 Key insights